stefan-hoeck/idris2-parser/docs/src/Intro.md

 Our program should be able to parse expressions of the form `(12 + 7) * 5 * (8 + 2)` accepting only natural numbers as literals,
-operators for addition and multiplication, and parentheses for grouping operators.
-The usual precedence should apply: Multiplication should have higher precedence than addition.
+operators for addition and multiplication, and parentheses for grouping compound expressions.
+The usual operator precedence should apply:
+Multiplication should have higher precedence than addition.
 We allow arbitrary whitespace between tokens to enhance readability.

 First, we define a syntax tree for representing our expressions: